This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antidepressants: This medicine is given to decrease or prevent symptoms of depression.
 Antidepressants can also be used to treat other behavior problems.
 It may take 3 weeks or more for some antidepressant medicines to start working.

 - Psychiatrist: A psychiatrist is a medical doctor who works in the area of mental health.
 A psychiatrist may be in charge of your medicine.
-You may work closely with this doctor and other caregivers.
+You may work closely with this doctor and other healthcare providers.

-- Therapist: This is a caregiver that works closely with you during treatment.
+- Therapist: This is a healthcare provider who works closely with you during treatment.
 This person may be a doctor, psychologist, nurse, mental health counselor, or social worker.

 - Cognitive behavioral therapy: This therapy helps to make you aware of how you see things.
 You may have trouble seeing the good in things around you.
 Then you are more likely to feel depressed, sad, or angry.
 Cognitive therapy teaches you to recognize how you see things and helps you to see them in a more positive way.